viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

  detections, err := fs.visionService.Detections(ctx, img, map[string]interface{}{})
 ```

+- The Go-configured camera checks if the data management service is the caller of the filter function by using `data.FromDMContextKey{}` to determine whether to store data.
   - If `data.FromDMContextKey{}` is `true` and the data management service is the caller, captures an image by declaring the (`img`) variable and filling it with the content from the camera stream.
 - Then, after capturing the image, the code continues to request detections.

 **PLACEHOLDER: `FromDMContextKey` vs `FromDMString`?**